lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 This input is correct.

 The provided `Demo.java` file gives seven tests.
+The provided `CallStackValidator.java` file shows you how to tokenize the string (break it into separate words) using the `Scanner`.

 ### Capital gains calculator